How to use the Sales and Financial reports

-The Stock levels reports shows a list of all your products including current stock levels.
-You can filter this report by Location.
+Stock levels The Stock levels reports shows a list of all your current retail and professional stock levels.
+You can filter this report by

 You can see a summary of the products, by location, at the top of the report.
 You can then sort the report on any column, but ascending or descending order.

 You'll be able to see the Cost price per item, as well as the Total cost value of sold products.
 This is great if you need to keep track of the cost price of consignment items.

 Sales and invoice figures are based on the Invoice date (the date that the invoice was raised), not the date the appointment/class took place.
 This is something to bear in mind if you take online payments for bookings.
 You can amend the Invoice date at any time, as required.